 The RE-SEED Program is part of the Center for STEM (science, technology, engineering and mathematics) Education at Northeastern University.
 Other programs of the STEM Center focus on science teacher training and student programs in science learning.

-Please contact Daniel Sullivan by email at email@example.com or phone 617-373-3382 if you are interested in learning more about the RE-SEED program.
+Please contact Daniel Sullivan by email at email@example.com or phone 617-373-3382, or check out our one-page RE-SEED Flyer if you are interested in learning more about the RE-SEED program.

 The RE-SEED program at Northeastern University seeks to improve student outcomes in science, technology, engineering and mathematics (STEM) by placing trained retired volunteer scientists, engineers and other STEM professionals in K-12 science classrooms.
 Since 1991 the program has trained over 700 retired scientists and engineers in fourteen states to assist science teachers in the classroom, delivering over 600,000 hours of classroom assistance at a cost of less than $5 per hour.
 Surveys have established the high acceptance of the program and belief in its effectiveness among volunteers, teachers and students.